I'm not worried about lumps and bumps this summer, thanks to the best bras for back fat

 How do I stop my bra from showing back fat?

 The most important thing to do when it comes to keeping lumps and bumps at bay is to make sure you find the right size for you.
-If it's too small, it can cause your skin to overhang at the edges, but if it's too big it can lack support and cause similar issues.
-It's always a good idea to get measured up professionally or try our how to measure your bra size at home.
+If it's too small, it can cause your skin to overhang at the edges.
+Too big, and it can lack support and cause similar issues.
+It's always a good idea to get measured up professionally or try our how to measure your bra size at home guide.

-The other thing to help get the smoothest finish on your back is to opt for a bra with wider side and back bands to cover more surface area and create a sleeker silhouette.
-Seamless designs will sit better than anything too structured or shaped and will have much more of an invisible finish under clothing.
+Secondly, opt for a bra with wider side and back bands to cover more surface area and create a sleeker silhouette.
+Seamless designs will sit better than anything too structured or shaped, and will have much more of an invisible finish under clothing.

 How should I dress if I have back fat?

-Dressing in darker shades like black can also help to slightly obscure any areas you may be insecure about, and slightly looser fitting tops may be the thing to make you feel more comfortable day-to-day.
-However, there are many of us with insecurities about our back fat, and it probably isn't something you notice on others.
+Dressing in darker shades like black can also help to slightly obscure any areas you may be insecure about, and slightly looser-fitting tops may help you feel more comfortable.
+However, there are many of us with insecurities about our own back fat, and it probably isn't something you notice on others.

 Will a bra extender help with back fat?

-A bra extender is a small extra piece of fabric with hook and eye fastenings that can be added in between the clasp at the back of your bra for an extra couple of inches give around the band.
+A bra extender is a small extra piece of fabric with hook and eye fastenings that can be added in between the clasp at the back of your bra for an extra couple of inches of give around the band.
 They can be useful if your bra is feeling a little uncomfortable or for adding temporary extra room during times like pregnancy or breastfeeding.
-While they can add in extra room to your bra band, which will reduce any excess overhang at the back, it's always best to wear the correct-sized bra.
-If you are wearing the right sized underwear it will feel much more comfortable and will give your bust and back much better support than anything too big or small.

 Why does my back fat hang over my bra?